 The Vermont Crafts Council launched Open Studio Weekend in 1993 as a way to increase the visibility of artists and craftspeople in Vermont.
 The event's goal is to foster an appreciation for the creative process and the role that artists and craftspeople play in the vitality of Vermont's communities.
 Originally occurring only during the spring over Memorial Day Weekend, now Open Studio Weekend is offered in the fall as well.

 The Vermont Crafts Council is a non-profit organization serving the Vermont visual arts community.
-Open Studio Weekend is supported by the farmers who own Cabot Creamery, The Vermont Arts Council and the Vermont Department of Tourism and Marketing.
+Open Studio Weekend is supported by the Vermont Arts Council and the Vermont Department of Tourism and Marketing.

 # # #